How to buy a house

 Now that we’ve got the mortgage talk out of the way, here are some best practices to keep in mind while actually house-hunting.

-- Consider all expenses associated with homes that strike your fancy.
-Remember, your monthly mortgage payment includes principal, interest, property taxes, homeowners insurance and, if you’re putting down less than 20%, private mortgage insurance or mortgage protection insurance.
+Consider all expenses associated with homes that strike your fancy.
+Remember, your monthly mortgage payment includes principal, interest, property taxes, homeowners insurance and, if you’re putting down less than 20%, private mortgage insurance.
 Plus, you’ll need to consider ancillary expenses, like closing fees, future utility bills, furniture and moving costs.

 So what happens after an offer gets accepted on a home?
 The particulars vary by location (states have their own laws about this stuff), but here’s a high-level view of what to expect.